andersmh/Streams/README.md

 # Streams
-An overview of streams and how it works
+A little overview of streams